-Jaime Nodarse Barrera
+Jaime Nodarse Barrera Assistant Vice President of Development

-Acting Vice President for Institutional Advancement

-As the Acting Vice President for Institutional Advancement, Jaime is responsible for the strategic direction and oversight of the university's philanthropic efforts and alumni relations.
-In addition, Jaime leads the university's team responsible for alumni and community engagement, fundraising and donor relations, and major events.
+As the Assistant Vice President of Development, Jaime leads the university's team responsible for alumni and community engagement, fundraising and donor relations, and major events.
 It is the job of the Development team to engage and connect the community with Texas A&M University-Corpus Christi in order to build and sustain mutually beneficial relationships between stakeholders and faculty, staff, students, and alumni.
-This is done through a variety of organizations, such as the National Islander Alumni Association and the

-Young Business Professionals of the Coastal Bend, and signature events including the annual State of the University address and the Distinguished Speaker Series.
+This is done through a variety of organizations, such as the National Islander Alumni Association and the Young Business Professionals of the Coastal Bend, and signature events including the annual State of the University address and the

+Distinguished Speaker Series.
 Jaime personally oversees the university's major and planned giving programs.